arajhans/arajhans.github.io/bio.md

 Previously, Dr. Rajhans worked on development and application engineering of electronic control systems for diesel-engine applications at [Cummins](http://www.cumminsindia.com/).
 As an intern at [Bosch Research and Technology Center](http://www.bosch.us/content/language1/html/rtc.htm) in Pittsburgh, he developed a model-based approach to non-intrusive load monitoring.

 Dr. Rajhans has a Ph.D. in [Electrical and Computer Engineering](https://www.ece.cmu.edu/) from [Carnegie Mellon University](https://www.cmu.edu/) and an M.S. in [Electrical Engineering](https://www.ese.upenn.edu/) from the [University of Pennsylvania](https://www.ese.upenn.edu/).
-He is a senior member of IEEE and a member of ACM.
+He is a senior member of IEEE and ACM.

 ## More
 Curriculum Vitae \[[PDF](files/docs/AkshayRajhansCV.pdf)\] - Last updated July 2019.